agrc/porter/.github/ISSUE_TEMPLATE/1-introduce-sgid-index-dataset.md

 ---
-name: Introducing data to the SGID Index
+name: Add external data links to the SGID Index
 about: Externally-hosted data
 title: Add <dataset name> from <source> to SGID Index
 labels: "introduction, porter"